catalinberta/youtube-clean-results-extension/README.md

 This is a Chromium extension that allows you to remove Shorts and Related Results from YouTube Search.

-Mainly created this out of frustration lol Personally I find the related results, shorts and whatever is added between the results a distraction and a waste of my time, I prefer to see 100% results to my queries only.
+Mainly created this out of frustration \*\_\* Personally I find all the recommended results (related, shorts, people also watched etc.) a distraction and a waste of my time, I prefer to see only the results to my queries.

-Thus, YouTube Clean Results plugin ^\_^
+And thus, YouTube Clean Results plugin :)

-You can find it in the extensions store.
+You can find it in the [extensions store](https://chromewebstore.google.com/detail/youtube-clean-results-plu/bfaigaidngndgbmdkbgmcgekpndhmbel).

+### Running locally

+-   Create build by running `npm run build`t

+-   In your Chromium browser (Chrome, Brave etc.), go to Manage Extensions and enable "Developer Mode"

+-   Select "Load unpacked" and point it to the build folder `dist/`